excitement-engineer/graphql-relay-tools/README.md

 This is a library that allows the easy creation of Relay compliant servers using the GraphQL type language.
 This library should be used in combination with [GraphQL-tools](https://github.com/apollographql/graphql-tools) which provides the structure for building an executable graphQL schema using the GraphQL type language.

+Curious how it works?
+Check out a live and editable example on [Launchpad](https://launchpad.graphql.com/1w4r8lx49).

 ## Getting Started

 A basic understanding of GraphQL and of the [GraphQL-tools](https://github.com/apollographql/graphql-tools) library is needed to provide context for this library.